 Tip from the Mailock team:

 You may also start a new email (just as you would normally) by pressing the New Email button in the main Outlook ribbon.
-When you do this, you will notice that you still have your new Mailock button in the Outlook compose ribbon which may be toggled between secure (blue) and insecure (red) states just as described above.
+When you do this, you will notice that you still have your new Mailock button in the Outlook compose ribbon which may be toggled between secure (blue) and unsecure (red) states just as described above.